rmrt1n/advent-of-code/writeups/day01.md

     for (self.right) |id| {
         frequencies[id] += 1;
     }
     var result: u64 = 0;
     for (self.left) |id| {
         result += id * frequencies[id];
     }
     return result;
 }
 ```

 Once we have the frequencies in the array, we can iterate over each number in the `left` array and calculate the similarity score.
-Sum it all up to get the answer for part 2.
+Sum it all up to get the answer for part two.

 ## Benchmarks